18F/18f.gsa.gov/_posts/2016-06-07-building-better-by-building-together-with-the-federal-election-commission.md

 By building together, building trust, and building in the face of uncertainty, we’ve shown why 18F’s motto is “delivery is the strategy.”
-Our product owner at FEC has said, “We didn’t know where to start, but in the end, we got so much more than a website.
+Our product owner at the FEC has said, “We didn’t know where to start, but in the end, we got so much more than a website.
 We had a complete culture change about how to do user-centered design and agile.”

-This culture change is already reverberating in the way FEC is approaching its upcoming round of projects.
-But it never would have been possible if our partners at FEC weren’t so open minded and dedicated to improving the way they serve the American people.
+This culture change is already reverberating in the way the FEC is approaching its upcoming round of projects.
+But it never would have been possible if our partners at the FEC weren’t so open minded and dedicated to improving the way they serve the American people.

 *Interested in helping out?
 Want to learn more about something?
 Let us